 What happens if a patient leaves a scathing online review about your plastic surgery practice?

+Yes, you’re absolutely entitled to pursue a defamation lawsuit against patients who post libelous missive.
 That said, it’s important to understand the difference between defamation and a negative opinion.

 What is the likelihood of a doctor winning a plastic surgery defamation case against a disgruntled patient?